84tghuynh/Gulp-Bootstrap/README.md

 4. Create a _index.scss file in src\scss\vendor\bootstrap\

-Copy content of bootstrap-grid.scss & IMPORT the essential bootstrap modules for PROJECT to _index.scss
+Copy content of bootstrap-grid.scss & IMPORT the essential bootstrap modules for PROJECT to src\scss\vendor\bootstrap\_index.scss